Written by: Life Green Group and Catherine Browne

 Erythrina acanthocarpa – Tamboekie thorn

 The tamboekie thorn is endemic to the Eastern Cape of South Africa in the Queenstown region, but is subsequently not that common anymore.
-Early colonialists reported that the veld was ablaze with the burning red flowers of the tamboekie thorn when they passed through.
+Early colonialists reported that the veld was ablaze with the burning red flowers of these coral trees when they passed through.

 The scarlet flower of the Erythrina acanthocarpa is fringed with a yellow-green colour.
 Its Latin name is formed from the Greek word acanthrocarpa meaning thorn and karpos translating to fruit.